-- "We said in 1744, 'We have leaned too much towards Calvinism.' -Wherein? - "1.
+"We said in 1744, 'We have leaned too much toward Calvinism.'-Wherein?

+- "1.
 With regard to man's faithfulness.
 Our Lord himself taught us to use the expression, therefore we ought never to be ashamed of it.
-We ought steadily to assert upon His authority, that if a man 'is not faithful in the unrighteous Mammon, God will not give him the true riches.' - "2.
+We ought steadily to assert, upon his authority, that if a man 'is not faithful in the unrighteous mammon, God will not give him the true riches.' - "2.
 With regard to working for life, which our Lord expressly commands us to do.
-'Labour, (εργαζεθε, literally work,) for the meat that endureth to everlasting life.'
-And in fact, every believer, till he comes to glory, works for, as well as from life.
+'Labour' (εργαζεσθε, literally work,) 'for the meat that endureth to everlasting life.'
+And in fact, every believer, till he comes to glory, works for as well as from life.
 "3.
-We have received it as a maxim, that 'A man is to do nothing, in order to justification.'
+We have received it as a maxim, that 'A man is to do - "3.
+We have received it as a maxim, that 'A man is to do nothing in order to justification.'
 Nothing can be more false.
 Whoever desires to find favour with God, should 'cease from evil, and learn to do well.'
 So God himself teaches by the prophet Isaiah.
 Whoever repents, should 'do works meet for repentance.'
 And if this is not in order to find favour, what does he do them for?

-"Once more review the whole affair:

-"1.
-Who of us is now accepted of God?'

-"He that now believes in Christ, with a loving, obedient heart.

-"2.
-But who among those that never heard of Christ?

-"He that, according to the light he has, ' feareth God and worketh righteousness.'

-"3.
-Is this the same with 'he that is sincere?"

-" Nearly, if not quite.

-"4.
-Is not this Salvation by works?

-"Not by the merit of works, but by works as a condition."

-"5.
-What have we then been disputing about for these thirty years?

-"I am afraid about words: [Namely, in some of the foregoing instances.

-"6.
-As to merit itself, of which we have been so dreadfully afraid: We are rewarded according to our works, yea because of our works.
+- "Once more review the whole affair: - "1.
+Who of us is now accepted of God? - "He that now believes in Christ with a loving, obedient heart. - "2.
+But who among those that never heard of Christ? - "He that, according to the light he has, 'feareth God and worketh righteousness.' - "3.
+Is this the same with 'the that is sincere?' - "Nearly, if not quite. - "4.
+Is not this ealeution by works? - "Not by the merit of works, but by works as a condition." - " 5.
+What have we then been disputing about for these thirty ears? - "I am afraid about words: [namely, in some of the foregoing instances.] - "6.
+As to merit itself, of which we have been so dreadfully afraid: we are rewarded according to our works, yea, because of our works.
 How does this differ from, for the sake of our works?
-And how differs this from Secundum merita operum?† Which is no more than, as our works deserve?
+And how differs this from, Secundum merits operum?† which is no more than, as our works deserve.
 Can you split this hair?
-I doubt, I cannot.

-"7.
-The grand objection to one of the preceding propositions, is drawn from matter of fact.
-God does, in fact, justify those, who, by their own confession, 'neither feared God, nor wrought righteousness.'

-Is this an exception to the general rule?

-"It is a doubt, whether God makes any exception at all.
-But how are we sure, that the person in question never did fear God and work righteousness?
-His own thinking so, is no proof.
-For we know how all that are convinced of sin, undervalue themselves in every respect:

-[i. e., think their case more hopeless than it really is.]

-"8.
-Does not talking, without proper caution, of a justified or senctified STATE, tend to mislead men; almost naturally leading them to trust in what was done in one moment?
+I doubt, I cannot. - "7.
+The grand objection to one of the preceding propositions is drawn from matter of fact.
+God does, in fact, justify those who, by their own confession, 'neither feared God nor wrought righteousness.'
+Is this an exception to the general rule? - "It is a doubt whether God makes any exception at all.
+But how are we sure that the person in question never did fear God and work rightcousness?
+His own thinking so is no proof.
+For we know how all that are convinced of sin undervalue themselves in every respect: [i. e., think their case more hopeless than it really is.] - "8.
+Does not talking, without proper caution, of a justified or sanctified STATE tend to mislead men; almost naturally leading them to trust in what was done in one moment?
 Whereas, we are every moment pleasing or displeasing to God, according to our works; according to the whole of our present inward tempers, and outward behaviour."

+\ That is, 'works meet for repentance;' and faith that pleads the moment and the promises, and which is therefore called, the work of faith, and also justifying faith.
+Does God justify any, who, being awakened, do not thus work?-We see here, that these Minutes were a death-blow to Antinomianism.

+A common phrase among the ancient fathers.